JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Next Steps

-Dynamic libraries are the main ways to use Kotlin code from existing programs.
+Dynamic libraries are the main way to use Kotlin code from existing programs.
-We may use them to share our code with many platforms or languages, including JVM, [Python](https://github.com/JetBrains/kotlin-native/blob/master/samples/python_extension/src/main/c/kotlin_bridge.c), iOS, Android, and others.
+We can use them to share our code with many platforms or languages, including JVM, [Python](https://github.com/JetBrains/kotlin-native/blob/master/samples/python_extension/src/main/c/kotlin_bridge.c), iOS, Android, and others.